After making millions, R. Kelly could be left with nothing

 On Wednesday, Kelly was jailed again because he did not bring enough money to court to pay $161,000 in back child support.

+“I’ve represented everyone from Rick James to Aretha Franklin to Shirley Caesar,” said Walker, who wrote the book “This Business of Urban Music.”
+Kelly “had the talent and the ability to be just as legendary as some of those artists — if he would have handled his personal demons a lot better.”

+The latest allegations against Kelly date back as far as 1998 and span more than a decade.
+The singer, who was acquitted of child pornography charges in 2008, has denied wrongdoing and pleaded not guilty.

-For many entertainers, their income depends on recording, concert or other music-related deals, said Chicago attorney Eric Macey.
+For many entertainers, maintaining their income depends on recording, concert or other music-related deals.

-“In the recording business, it’s not like you get a check every week,” Macey said Thursday.
+“In the recording business, it’s not like you get a check every week,” said Chicago attorney Eric Macey.
 He represented former Kelly business manager Derrel McDavid in a 2014 lawsuit against Kelly.
 A court entered a civil judgment of just over $1 million against the star.

-“There were claims of a lack of dollars, but it was never corroborated,” Macey said, adding that the lawsuit was resolved “to our satisfaction.”

 That judgment was only a part of Kelly’s mounting money troubles.
 Financial records show at least six federal tax liens totaling about $8 million were filed between 2009 and 2012.
 The records also show a federal tax payment of more than $2.6 million in 2008.